fiscol/fb-bot/README.md

 # Eilis the Facebook-Chatbot Server

 ----
-> This project is mainly developed by Fiscol Wu.
+This project is mainly developed by [Fiscol Wu](https://github.com/fiscol).

-> This uploaded version is mainly for showcasing only.

-> Authentication related code has been removed to avoid further use.
+Authentication related code has been removed to avoid further use.

 ----
 ## Project folder structure：